 - Assess Breach: the entity must report the breach to OCR as soon as possible, but at least within 60 days after the discovery of a breach affecting 500 or more individuals, and must notify affected individuals and the media.

 These steps are part of the entity’s risk mitigation efforts, which OCR will consider during a breach investigation.
 Of course, the OCR checklist focuses only on what covered entities and business associates should do after becoming the target of a cyber-attack.
 Malicious hackers will do what they do best, so covered entities and business associates should be continually assessing actual and potential risks and implementing appropriate physical, technical and administrative safeguards to protect health information against those risks in accordance with the HIPAA Security Rule.

 Arent Fox’s Health Care and Privacy, Cybersecurity & Data Protection groups monitor developments in HIPAA enforcement and compliance.
-If you have any questions about the topic covered here or other matters, please contact Jade Kelly or Sarah L. Bruno in our San Francisco office; Stephanie Trunk or Samuel Cohen in our Washington, D.C. office; Thomas Jeffry in our Los Angeles office; Jill Steinberg in our New York office; or the Arent Fox professional who normally handles your matters.
+If you have any questions about the topic covered here or other matters, please contact Sarah L. Bruno in our San Francisco office; Stephanie Trunk or Samuel Cohen in our Washington, DC office; Thomas Jeffry in our Los Angeles office; Jill Steinberg in our New York office; or the Arent Fox professional who normally handles your matters.